Céline Dion Joined by Deadpool in Music Video for First New Song in 13 Months

 After teasing an alert about her first release in two years, the 50-year-old music icon debuted the video for “Ashes,” the lead single from the Deadpool 2 soundtrack, on Good Morning America Thursday.
 Joined by Deadpool, a.k.a.
 Ryan Reynolds, the spoofy clip features Dion singing, “Let beauty come out of ashes” as Reynolds’ mutant alter ego (who was scarred in a fire) performs an intriguing interpretative dance alongside her.

 “Over the years I’ve received incredible songs and I’ve been involved in fun projects.
 Ashes is one of those songs and @deadpoolmovie is off-the-charts!
 Take the most insane ride of your life when it opens on 5/18!
-You’ll be laughing your “ashes” off!” she captioned the video on Twitter.
+You’ll be laughing your ‘ashes’ off!” she captioned the video on Twitter.
 “Showtime, Mama,” Reynolds added.

 The mother of three previously released the epic movie ballad, “How Does a Moment Last Forever,” for Disney’s live-action adaptation of Beauty and the Beast.
 The song was also the first music project she released since the January 2016 death of beloved husband René Angélil.